 Bitcoin, Bitcoin, and Bitcoin

 After months of 24/7 saturation coverage, you can recall that certain exhaustion you feel the day before an election.
 You have hope, because the election is the next day.
 Still, you can barely tolerate coverage for another 24 hours.
 That’s the way I feel about bitcoin!
-In the business media, coverage has been bitcoin, bitcoin, … Continue reading Bitcoin, Bitcoin, and Bitcoin
+In the business media, coverage has been bitcoin, bitcoin, and bitcoin.
+That one crypto-currency began trading in the futures…

 More Technology = Less Privacy